monkeedev/nvim-config/README.md

-NVIM configurations, mappings and plugins.
+Neovim configurations, mappings and plugins.

 Current configurations could be used for web (JS/TS/React) and mobile (React Native/Swift) development.